Evaluating Large Language Models in Scientific Discovery: Acknowledgment

 \section{Acknowledgment}

 \phantomsection Z.S., J.L., Q.Z., H.J., and C.D. would like to thank our entire team from Deep Principle for helpful discussions and support.
 C.D. thanks Wenhao Gao, Ben Blaiszik, Miles Cranmer, Peichen Zhong for helpful discussions.
 Y.D. acknowledges the support of Cornell University.
+J.H. acknowledges support from the University of Cambridge Harding Distinguished Post- graduate Scholars Programme.
 C.P.G. acknowledges the support of an AI2050 Senior Fellowship, a Schmidt Sciences program, the National Science Foundation (NSF), the National Institute of Food and Agriculture (USDA/NIFA), the Air Force Office of Scientific Research (AFOSR), and Cornell University.
+A.N. gratefully acknowledges support from the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Sciences, LLC program, and startup funding from UCLA.
+S.M.M. gratefully acknowledges support from the University of Toronto’s Acceleration Consortium and the Data Science Institute, and the Natural Sciences and Engineering Research Council of Canada (NSERC) for his research program, including support for T.M.P., S.T.K., and M.R.K.